BRS Comparison Calculator

-Soliders believing they should be considered for a “hardship extension of the enrollment period”, in accordance with Reference OSD Memorandum "Implementation of the Blended Retirement System", dated 27 January 2017, should contact the Army G-1, (DAPE-PRC) at (703) 692-7954 for guidance.
+Soldiers believing they should be considered for a “hardship extension of the enrollment period”, in accordance with Reference OSD Memorandum "Implementation of the Blended Retirement System", dated 27 January 2017, should contact the Army G-1, (DAPE-PRC) at (703) 692-7954 for guidance.
 If you have questions about BRS, please contact the MyArmyBenefits Help Desk between 9AM and 5PM EST Monday - Friday at 888-721-2769.

-For more information see; BRS guide or please see your personnel or finance office for further information.
+For more information see; BRS fact sheet or please see your personnel or finance office for further information.

 BRS comparison Instructions: In the following screens, select High 3 Legacy retirement, next at the bottom of the results select go back to my information and choose Blended Retirement System from the drop down to compare the two retirement programs.
 In the Blended Retirement System calculator, you may select continue to view TSP savings component.